-- Attending 6 Director meetings and 1 AGM per year which are held virtually via Microsoft Teams, which usually last 2 hrs and are held between 6 8pm.
-In addition, you will attend various sub-committees such as 3 Finance Meetings and 3 Audit and Risk Meetings which are also held virtually, usually back to back between 5pm 7pm.
-There will be a number of documents to review prior to the meetings. - Undertaking 2-3 monitoring visits per academic year these take place during the school day and provide an opportunity to develop the Link Director role: this involves building a relationship with the lead member of staff for the area you are linked with and monitoring procedures and performance relating to it.
-A written report is required following each visit and help is available for new governors so that the level of information recorded is clear. - Attending some of the Local Governing Body Meetings on a rota with other Directors. - Attend briefings/training events run by KCC these take place approximately 3 times a year. - Participating in Director/Governor professional development events/training which includes, but not exclusive to: an induction programme run by the NGA, annual online training in Safeguarding, Prevent and GDPR in addition to other training events as required to fulfill the role and skill set requirements of the Board. - Attending various school events across the year.
+- Attending 6 Trustee meetings and 1 AGM per year which are held face to face at Barton Court Grammar School in Canterbury, which usually last 2 hrs and are held between 5 - 7pm.
+In addition, you will attend various sub-committees such as 3 Finance Meetings and 3 Audit and Risk Meetings which are held virtually, usually back-to-back between 5pm - 7pm.
+There will be a number of documents to review prior to the meetings. - Undertaking 2-3 monitoring visits per academic year these take place during the school day and provide an opportunity to develop the Link Trustee role: this involves building a relationship with the lead member of staff for the area you are linked with and monitoring procedures and performance relating to it.
+A written report is required following each visit and help is available for new governors so that the level of information recorded is clear. - Attending some of the Local Governing Body Meetings on a rota with other Trustees. - Attend briefings/training events run by KCC these take place approximately 3 times a year. - Participating in Trustee/Governor professional development events/training which includes, but not exclusive to: an induction programme run by the NGA, annual online training in Safeguarding, Prevent, FGM, GDPR and Cyber Security in addition to other training events as required to fulfill the role and skill set requirements of the Board. - Attending various school events across the year.